William H. Love

 William Howard Love (born August 14, 1957, in Dallas, Texas) is an American prelate.
 Love was the ninth bishop of the Episcopal Diocese of Albany, and he served in that role from 2007 until January 31, 2021.
 Beginning in April 2021, Love has served as Assistant Bishop of the Anglican Diocese of the Living Word.

-Love is known for his support for a traditional definition of marriage and for his opposition to the blessing of same-sex unions; this stance led to his departure from the Episcopal Church.
-In October 2020, Love was found to have violated Episcopal Church doctrine and rules due to his unwillingness to permit same-sex unions to be blessed by clergy within the Albany diocese.
-In response to that finding, Love resigned from his position as bishop effective February 1, 2021.
+Love is known for his support for a “traditional” definition of marriage and for his opposition to the blessing of same-sex unions; this stance led to his dismissal from the Episcopal Church.
+In October 2020, Love was found to have violated Episcopal Church doctrine and rules due to his refusal to permit same-sex unions to be blessed by clergy within the Albany diocese.
+Love resigned from his position as bishop effective February 1, 2021.
 Love later requested that he be released from ordained ministry in the Episcopal Church; that request was granted by Presiding Bishop Michael Curry.
-In April 2021, Love was appointed Assistant Bishop of the Anglican Diocese of the Living Word, a diocese within the Anglican Church in North America.
+In April 2021, Love was appointed Assistant Bishop of the Anglican Diocese of the Living Word, a diocese within the Anglican Church in North America, a denomination outside of the Anglican Communion.

-Education, family, and early career
+Education, early career, and family

 According to the Episcopal Diocese of Albany, Love is a Texas native; he earned a Bachelor of Arts in journalism from Southwest Texas State in 1980, a Master of Science degree in education from the State University of New York-Plattsburgh in 1988, and a master's degree in Divinity in 1991 from Nashotah House.
-Prior to becoming a priest, he served as an intelligence officer in the Air Force.

 Love was ordained a deacon in 1991 and a priest in 1992.
 He served as rector of St. Mary's Church in Lake Luzerne, New York for 14 years.

+Prior to becoming a priest, he served as an intelligence officer in the Air Force.

 Love married retired Air Force Colonel Karen Love in 1983; the Loves have two children and several grandchildren.